-Dr. Rinsema has presented her research at a variety of academic conferences across the US and Canada, among them: Symposium on the History of Music Education (2011), Suncoast Music Education Conference (2011, 2013), the International Symposium on the Philosophy of Music Education (2013) and New Directions in Music Education (2014).
-She is a professional member of the Arizona Music Educators Association (AMEA), the College Music Society (CMS), and the International Society for the Philosophy of Music Education (ISPME).
+Dr. Rinsema has presented her research at a variety of academic conferences across the US, Europe, and Canada, among them: Symposium on the History of Music Education, Suncoast Music Education Conference, the International Symposium on the Philosophy of Music Education, New Directions in Music Education, and May Day Colloquium.
+She has given guest lectures at Cornell University, University of Michigan, Arizona State University, and University of South Florida.

 Rinsema has recorded and performed with the early music groups Mignarda and Florida Pro Musica works by Josquin, Guerrero, and Palestrina, among others.
 She was a also a soloist and member of the Cornell University Chamber Singers.
 In 2016, she performed the soprano role in Pergolesi’s Stabat Mater with fellow NAU faculty members.

 Dr. Rinsema regularly teaches the following courses:

 - MUS293 Experiencing Music in the Digital World

 - MUS294 Birth and Development of Rock Music